punchagan/punchagan.muse-amuse.in/content/blog/30-years-of-floods-in-india.md

 ---
-title : "30 years of floods in India" description : "A visualization of 30 odd years of floods in India" date : "2017-09-03T19:01:00+05:30" tags : ["data", "visualization", "climate", "blag"] draft : false meta_img : "images/30-years-floods-cyclone-names.png"
+title: "30 years of floods in India"
+description: "A visualization of 30 odd years of floods in India"
+date: 2017-09-03T19:01:00+05:30
+tags: ["data", "visualization", "climate", "blag"]
+draft: false
+images: ["images/30-years-floods-cyclone-names.png"]
 ---

-{{<figure src="/images/30-years-floods-cyclone-names.png">}}
+{{< figure src="/images/30-years-floods-cyclone-names.png" >}}

 Inspired by [this post](https://www.axios.com/thirty-years-of-major-flooding-in-the-united-states-2479957846.html) showing the major flooding events in the US, I created a similar graphic for India.
 You can find an interactive version [here](https://punchagan.github.io/data-projects/30-years-floods/) -- hovering